Activists demand update on Thaksin's condition

 Activists on Monday demanded the Police General Hospital release the latest condition of former prime minister Thaksin Shinawatra, to prove if he deserves to stay there instead of in prison.

-Representatives of the Student and People Network for Thailand Reform (SNT) went to the Royal Thai Police Office in Pathumwan district to file their letter addressed to national police chief Pol Gen Damrongsak Kittiprapas.
+Representatives of the Student and People Network for Thailand Reform (SNT) went to the Royal Thai Police Office in Pathumwan district to submit their letter addressed to the national police chief.

 The letter demands that the management of Police General Hospital give an update on Thaksin's condition.
-Thaksin is serving a one-year prison term, but was admitted to the hospital on the first night after he was committed to prison.
+Thaksin is serving a one-year prison term, but was admitted to the hospital on the first night after he went to prison.

 "The Student and People Network for Thailand Reform is of the view that doctors have been unusually silent on his illness after a previous report that he was severely ill and needed specialist doctors and equipment," said Pichit Chaiyamongkol of SNT.